KindleTweaks/KindleForge/README.md

 *Like my work?
 Consider donating or just starring my repo! :)*

+KindleForge is a GUI Appstore for Kindles, allowing you to download & install tweaks & applications such as KOReader directly on-device, without having to keep copying files locally.

 ## Installation

 1. Grab the lastest file from releases